pieterbrandsen/Grafana-GoCarbon/README.md

 Go to `http://localhost:3000` and login with `admin` and `password`.

-If the mod [screepsmod-server-stats](https://github.com/The-International-Screeps-Bot/screepsmod-server-stats) is installed on the private server then all server information will be available
+If the mod [screepsmod-server-stats](https://github.com/The-International-Screeps-Bot/screepsmod-server-stats) is installed on the private server that is referenced then all server information will be imported

 ### Delete data